Michigan State University Athletics

 Palumbo played baseball at LaSalle, where he was named a team captain and a member of the Athletics Relations Council.
 He graduated with honors in 2001 with a bachelor's degree in communication and earned an MBA from LaSalle in 2003.

-Palumbo came to Michigan State from Georgia Tech, where he worked closely with Batt to elevate Georgia Tech Athletics through the implementation of several strategic initiatives and key coaching hires.
+Prior to his arrival in East Lansing, Palumbo was at Georgia Tech, where he worked closely with AD J Batt to elevate Georgia Tech Athletics through the implementation of several strategic initiatives and key coaching hires.
 He joined the department in November of 2022 as executive deputy athletics director and chief operating officer.
 When Batt's hiring was announced at Michigan State in June 2025, Palumbo was appointed vice president and interim director of athletics at Georgia Tech.
 Palumbo officially joined the Spartans in late July.

 At Georgia Tech, Palumbo oversees all internal operations as well as the Yellow Jacket football program.
 He played an integral role in the recent ascension of the Tech football program, including earning back-to-back bowl appearances for the first time in a decade in 2023 and 2024.
 Palumbo also led the planning and execution for major capital projects, including the Thomas A. Fanning Student-Athlete Performance Center – a 100,000-square-foot facility slated to house leading-edge resources in training, nutrition, sports medicine, sports science, and analytics.